amorgan101010/arch-setup/README.md

   - Nah, Gnome is fine

-- Craft a script that does everything I've described to a given device
+- Craft a script that does everything I've described to a given device (`install.sh`)

-  - Make one that partitions the device and sets up the filesystems
+  - Make one that partitions the device (`partition-device.sh`)

+    - In progress, probably gonna be tricky

+  - One that sets up the filesystems (`format-device.sh`)

+    - Easy, assuming correct input

+    - Not actually tested...

-  - ~~Another that mounts the newly set up partitions~~
+  - ~~Another that mounts the newly set up partitions~~ (`mount-device.sh`)

     - This script is also handy for re-mounting a device that was set up by the installer!